Visa Bulletin August 2025

 Frequently asked questions

-Why is the visa bulletin not moving?
+Why is the Visa Bulletin not moving?

-Occasionally, the priority dates on the visa bulletin chart stay the same or even move backward compared to the previous month.
+Occasionally, the priority dates on the Visa Bulletin chart stay the same or even move backward compared to the previous month.
 This situation is known as visa retrogression.

 Visa retrogression happens when the number of applicants in a certain category or from a specific country exceeds the available visas for that month.
 This is especially common towards the end of the fiscal year when the annual visa limits for certain categories or countries are nearly reached.